2019 Minority Mental Health Awareness Summit

 This event focuses on collaborative conversations about improving quality of mental care and dismantling stigma for minority populations.
 Target audiences include licensed mental health counselors, university students with interest in mental health, non-profit professionals, social workers, nurses, educators, consumers (and loved ones), mental health advocates, community health organizers and religious leaders.

-Tentative Summit Schedule
+Official Summit Schedule

 A tentative summit schedule will be posted soon.
 To view a copy of the Minority Mental Health Awareness Summit outline, CLICK HERE.